 Gather the ingredients.

-Combine the hot butter and sugar mixture with the oatmeal and chocolate chip mixture.
+Immediately combine the hot butter and sugar mixture with the oatmeal and chocolate chip mixture.
 Stir until the chocolate has melted and the mixture is well blended.

-Allow to cool and firm up.
+Allow to cool to room temperature and firm up before serving.

 - Use another type of chip (like butterscotch or white chocolate) or carob-flavored chips instead of semisweet chocolate chips.

 - Quick oats will produce no-bake cookies that are chewy but tender, while rolled oats will produce a chewier, heartier cookie.

 - Use light or dark brown sugar in place of all or part of the granulated sugar.

 - Add about 1/2 cup of chopped pecans, walnuts, or almonds to the oat mixture.

 - Omit the chocolate chips and instead add 1/4 cup of unsweetened cocoa to the saucepan with the milk, butter, and sugar.

 - Replace the oats with cornflakes, Grape Nuts, crispy rice cereal, or similar.